Skip to main content

 while n

-The [codebase for this app is in GitHub](https://github.com/tpiros/world) - I do encourage you to have a look at the code as well as to give the MarkLogic Node.js client API a go.
+The [codebase for this app is on GitHub](https://github.com/tpiros/world).
+Have a look at the code and give the MarkLogic Node.js Client API a spin.